BjerknesClimateDataCentre/ICOS-Labelling/script/atmosphere_script/README.md

 data from rds files, created in a different script).
 2. If relevant for labelling, there must be an external dataset in the input/ external directory.
-The data can be found here: Station map: https://www.esrl.noaa.gov/gmd/dv/iadv/.
+The data can be found here: Station map: https://www.esrl.noaa.gov/gmd/dv/iadv/ (download the discrete data format).
 See example of data format in the file external_data_format_example.txt (in same directory as this file).
 3. There must be a 'settings.json' file in the same directory as this script.
 The script needs the following from this settings file:
 - required_columns: the name of various columns needed